 If you are applying with a Partner(s), provide this information for each organization and also describe the role of each entity.
 Clearly state whether your capacity to implement the project depends on a particular Partner.
 Describe your contingency plan if any Partner fails to act or is untimely.
-For any gap or vacancy, describe FXHIM when you will fine the New and Conservancy gap.
+For any gap or vacancy, describe how and when you will fill the position or capacity gap.
 Do not include any individual's Social Security Number in your application.